slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Everything is hierarchy.

-Only comedians can speak the truth without consequences.
-However don’t vow to the gatekeepers.
-Someone’s position does not make them important.
+Only comedians can speak truth without consequences.
+Don’t bow to gatekeepers, someone’s position doesn’t make them important.
 You can replace them as quickly as they can replace you.
 It’s a business relationship.

 > *"When the mouse laughs at the cat there is a hole nearby." (...)
 "The sun doesn’t forget a village just because it is small."  r